The European market potential for dried chillies

 As Europe’s main importer of dried chillies, Spain is an interesting focus market.
 However, Spain consumes a relatively small share of imported dried chillies using imported chillies for further processing, blending and re‑exports.
-Germany, the United Kingdom, the Netherlands, France and Poland are even more promising leading markets with a relatively large consumption and import share from developing countries.
+Germany, the United Kingdom, the Netherlands, France and Poland are even more promising leading markets for value-added chillies with a relatively large consumption and import share from developing countries.

 Spain is also a relatively large producer and the third-largest exporter of dried chillies in the world (after India and China) but a large share of Spanish exports consist of re-exports.
 A large amount (around 73%) of imported dried chillies is imported as whole chillies, which are further crushed or ground and re-exported in the form of powder of flakes.
-The main target market for Spain’s exports/re-exports of both whole and crushed/ground chillies is the United States (with a 20% export share) followed by the United Kingdom and Germany with 11% share each.
+The main target market for Spain’s exports/re-exports of both whole and crushed/ground chillies is the United States (with an export share of 24%) followed by Germany (13%) and the United Kingdom (10%).

 The Spanish import market for dried chillies is very concentrated, as Spain imports over 80% of all dried chillies from China and around 10% from Peru, leaving relatively little room for other suppliers.
 The main reason behind the large import share from China lies in low import prices compared to other suppliers, averaging €1.89/kg in 2021; this includes both whole and crushed/ground.

 For developing country suppliers Spain is an interesting trade market for dried chillies but not very attractive as a final consumption market.
 Although very popular in Spanish cuisine, chilli peppers are predominantly consumed fresh and these are available all year round.
 Spain is also the largest exporter of fresh chillies in the world.
 Domestic consumption of dried chillies in Spain accounts to around 1.2 thousand tonnes (according to FAOSTAT and international trade data) which is far behind Germany.

 The most consumed types of dried chillies in Spain are moderately hot cayenne peppers.
 Popular cultivars used for drying in Spain include La Nora (round) and Choricero (famous for its use in the production of chorizo sausages).
 The most famous type of Spanish chilli is Ibarra chilli, but it is commonly produced as pickled and not dried.